 For the Chicken Marinade

-1/4 cup Frank’s Red Hot (or your favorite Whole30 compliant buffalo sauce)
+1/4 cup Frank’s Red Hot (or your favorite Whole30 compatible buffalo sauce)

 1 Tbsp spicy brown mustard